axelmuller/100-days-of-code/log.md

 **Today's Progress:** finally managed to process the pdb data and started some data exploration.

 **Thoughts:** when processing user provided data it's dangerous to assume that the format will be coherent.

+### Day 21: 06/15/2020

+**Today's Progress:** fixed the data error and beamline error.
+Other issues are due to poor data submitted by users.
+Also did the first semi useful plots.

+**Thoughts:** need to tell a story and select the plots to support it